Concerns & Grievances

 FORMAL STUDENT ACADEMIC GRIEVANCE PROCEDURE (Graduate Students)

 Students are encouraged, but not required, to first attempt to resolve grievances with the faculty or staff member(s) most directly concerned.
 If a student attempts informal conciliation, he/she must initiate this process within three months of the incident by requesting one of the following persons to conciliate the grievance: director or chair of the unit, or the appropriate college dean.
 If discussion with the faculty or staff member(s) concerned, facilitated by the director or chair of the unit, or the appropriate college dean, does not resolve the grievance, the student may request the Graduate School's assistance in an informal resolution.
 In such a case, the dean of the Graduate School shall designate an associate dean as the informal conciliator for the Graduate School.
 The associate dean may either facilitate conciliation directly or involve the ombudsman.
 If the associate dean attempts informal conciliation directly, he/she may not be involved in a subsequent formal complaint.
 If the student is dissatisfied with the informal conciliation, he/she may file a formal complaint with the dean of the Graduate School within 10 days of the conclusion of the attempted informal process.
 The grievance will be referred to the Academic Grievance Committee, and a hearing process will be initiated.
-Complete information can be found in Graduate School Memorandum #33.
+Complete information can be found in the Graduate School Policy for Grievances.

 FORMAL STUDENT ACADEMIC GRIEVANCE PROCEDURE (Non-Graduate Students)